JoeCastle/JoeBloggsV3/src/posts/answering-junior-questions/answering-junior-questions.md

   - software engineer career
 ---

-# Answering Common Questions Asked by Junior Developers

 Starting a career in software development can feel overwhelming.
 There's no clear path, no one-size-fits-all advice, and a thousand opinions about what you should be learning and doing.
-I’ve gathered the most common questions that junior developers search for online—and I’ve answered them honestly, from one developer to another.
+I’ve gathered the most common questions that junior developers search for online.

 Whether you're just getting started or trying to level up, this post is for you.